 Read Review »

-The Thermaltake Water 3.0 is an extremely customizable and powerful, yet incredibly easy to use AIO closed loop liquid CPU cooler.
-The 240 mm radiator features twice the surface area of conventional radiators and supports 4 x 120 mm fans.
+The Thermaltake Water 3.0 is an extremely customizable and powerful, yet incredibly easy-to-use AIO closed loop liquid CPU cooler.
+The 360 mm radiator features three times the surface area of conventional 120mm radiators and it supports up to 6 x 120 mm fans.

 |SOUND||26.4 dB-A max|